Joseph-Mitchell/Address-Book-Challenge/docs/domain-models-test-plan.md

  - [ ] Returns false if int less than 0
  - [ ] Returns false if int more than cap
  - [ ] Returns true if int valid
+ - [ ] Returns true if int 0 and cap 0

 #### Validate.string()
  - [ ] Returns false if string empty